-All complaints under this Policy will be taken seriously, including anonymous complaints.
-Individuals do have the option at any time to file an anonymous complaint through the College's Whistleblower Hotline at 1-888-OK-MERCY (1-888-656-3729) or by using the online complaint form at https://www.mercy.edu/about-mercy/mercy-college-policies/equity-compliance.
-In the event that a complaint is anonymous, the complaint will be investigated as thoroughly as possible under the circumstances, although the College may be limited in the extent of the investigation that it can conduct.
+All complaints will be taken seriously, including anonymous complaints.
+Individuals do have the option at any time to file an anonymous complaint through the College's Whistleblower Hotline at 1-888-OK-MERCY (1-888-656-3729).
+In the event that a complaint is anonymous, the complaint should be investigated as thoroughly as possible under the circumstances, although the College may be limited in the extent of the investigation that it can conduct.